Home / Blog / FLAC to ALAC for iPod Classic Without iTunes Syncing

 How to Play Flac Music on I Pod With Rock Box

-Which FLAC-to-iPod Method Should You Choose?
+Which FLAC to ALAC Method Should You Choose?

-Troubleshooting: FLAC Files Not Showing on iPod
+Troubleshooting: Converted Files Not Showing on iPod

 1. Use a working USB cable and connect the iPod directly to the computer.